 How to Fix Xbox One Black Screen Error?

 Fortunately, there are various methods to fix this error, and depending on your use case, you can try and apply the following solutions.
-Hopefully, one of them will suit your use case and fix your issue.

 1. Power-cycling & Resetting the Console